You're an Education

-You're an Education is a Warner Bros.
-Merrie Melodies cartoon supervised by Frank Tashlin and released on November 5, 1938.
+You're an Education is a 1938 American animated comedy short film directed by Frank Tashlin.
+It was released on November 5, 1938.
+It is part of the Merrie Melodies series and the final to be directed by Tashlin before his replacement by Chuck Jones until his return in 1943.
+It was re-released as a censored "Blue Ribbon" reissue in 1946; an uncensored version of the original film exists but is not restored by Warner Bros. as of 2026.

 Plot

 Literary characters magically come to life during a midnight adventure.
 It unfolds with travel agency brochures.
 As a globe spins, it reveals the agency's window decorated with posters of different countries.
 A song plays as the ads come to life.
 The song mentions various foods, leading to humorous references to places like Hungary, Turkey, and the Sandwich Islands.

 Then the Thief of Baghdad uses the Florida Keys to break into a diamond mine, only to pawn them with the Pawnee Indians.
 He is pursued by soldiers and police from different nations but finds an unexpected ally in the Lone Stranger, enabling his escape.

 Reception

 The film is described as "little more than strings of disconnected gags".